St Augustine Chamber Orchestra: Trinidad and Tobago Youth Philharmonic

 In 2006, the board of SACO decided to partner with Bon Air High School Music Foundation led by Leslie Clement, Glorious Sounds of Tobago led by Pastor David Elder and several music schools across the country towards the formation of the Trinidad and Tobago Youth Philharmonic, one of the few and largest youth orchestras in the Caribbean chain of islands.

 Listhrop founded the Trinidad & Tobago Youth Philharmonic Orchestra (TTYP) as wind, brass, and percussion students were added to the pre-existing stringed instruments by recruiting young music students from several music schools across Trinidad and Tobago including Glorious Sounds from Tobago.
-Another source of students for the orchestra is the St. George's College, Barataria, and the Bishop Anstey High School East and Trinity College East, Trinity, where a collaboration between the schools music program and the orchestra led to the award of twenty scholarships to students from the schools as part of an effort to expand the woodwind and brass sections of the orchestra.
+Another source of students for the orchestra is the St. George's College, Barataria, and the Bishop Anstey High School East and Trinity College East, Trinity, where a collaboration between the school's music program and the orchestra led to the award of twenty scholarships to students from the schools as part of an effort to expand the woodwind and brass sections of the orchestra.

 While the initial focus was on the playing of string instruments (violin, viola, cello and double bass) the organization has been able to diversify towards the inclusion of woodwind, brass, and percussion instruments with the objective of the formation of a full symphonic orchestra and ultimately an adult orchestra.